An overview

 NULL

-, the function will detect duplicates across all columns.
+, the function will remove duplicates across all columns.
 If the input dataset is alinelist

 object, setting this parameter tolinelist_tags

-will identify duplicates across the tagged variables only.
+will identify and remove duplicates across the tagged variables only.

 # REMOVE DUPLICATE ACROSS TAGGED COLUMNS ONLY.